pastedhanashree/DhanashreePaste/README.md

 - Hello, I’m Dhanashree Paste :)
-- I'm persuing my undergraduation in information technology
+- I'm persuing my post graduation in Computer applications
-- I’m looking to seek a job in an organization where i can learn new skills and upgrade my knowledge.
+- And Working in Capgemini as Oracle DBA
 - You can reach me pastedhanashree@gmail.com or https://www.linkedin.com/in/dhanashree-paste-465101215/